chrisemerson/auth/README.md

 # cemerson/auth

-A framework & datastorage independent authentication library for PHP
+A library to abstract over different authentication providers.

-This library was put together with the help of the following resources:
+The local storage provider was put together with the help of the following resources:

 * https://paragonie.com/blog/2015/04/secure-authentication-php-with-long-term-persistence